Comment on page

 If this is your first Census sync, you'll also need to connect your data warehouse.
 Follow one of our short guides depending on your data warehouse

-After setting up your warehouse, your Census Connections Page should look like this:
+After setting up your warehouse, your Census Destinations page should look like this:

 Here you will have to write SQL queries to select the data you want to send to your Google Sheet.
 Your model can be a complex query selecting details about customers and generating metrics, or as simple as a